State of Alaska, Media Buying for DHSS Campaigns

-The Department of Health and Social Services, Division of Public Health is soliciting proposals from preferred media buyer who will perform statewide media services for public
+The Department of Health and Social Services, Division of Public Health is soliciting proposals from preferred media buyer who will perform statewide media services for public awareness and educational campaigns for a wide variety of public health and social services issues.

 The Alaska Department of Health and Social Services has a mission to promote and protect the health and well-being of Alaskans.
 It strives to improve the health status of all Alaskans through promoting prevention and healthy life choices, integrating primary care with behavioral health, preventing, detecting and controlling the spread of infectious diseases, improving emergency response and preparedness, child protection, awareness of public assistance programs, and more.
 The vendors for this contract provide media buying services for the divisions detailed below: